ColmexBDCV/voyantTools/corpus_analysis_with_voyant_tools.md

 ### 1. Search for Texts

 The first thing you need to do is search for the information that interests you.
-For this tutorial, Alberto Santiago and I prepared a corpus of speeches of Obama, between 2016 and 2017.
+For this tutorial, we have prepared a corpus of President George Washington's Annual Messages to Congress.
 This corpus has been released under a Creative Commons CC BY 4.0 license and you can use it as long as you cite the source as follows:

-CISNEROS, J., & Martinez, A. (2024). presidential-speeches-GW_v1 (Versión v1).
+Cisneros, J., & Martinez, A. (2024). presidential-speeches-GW_v1 (Versión v1).
 Zenodo https://doi.org/10.5281/zenodo.2547051.

 ### 2. Copy to Plain Text Editor